-When your androgens are being supplied from an external source, your balls are essentially saying "That's ok, we already have enough.
-It's time to shut things down."
+When your testosterone is being supplied from an external source, your “balls” are essentially saying “That’s ok, we already have enough.
+It’s time to shut things down.”

 For some, small testicles may just be a cosmetic problem.
 But HGC injections do more than increase testicle size, it also increases adrenal function, which has many positive effects on well-being, libido, and energy in of itself.

 A Good Primer on Testosterone Replacement Therapy